 If there is ever a medical emergency that leaves you or your spouse unable to make decisions on your own, it will be important to have medical directives updated.
 By updating your Health Care Power of Attorney and Living Will, your spouse will know your wishes and be able to communicate those wishes to medical personnel.

-The Law Office of David A. Ison has over 30 years’ experience helping married couples prepare for their future.
+David A. Ison of Ison Law has over 30 years’ experience helping married couples prepare for their future.
 We welcome you to contact us today to set up your consultation.
 We look forward to meeting you!